Real-time file system protection

 •File creation - Enables or disables scanning when files are created.

 •File execution - Enables or disables scanning when files are run.

 •Removable media access - Enables or disables scanning triggered by accessing particular removable media with storage space.

 •Computer shutdown - Enables or disables scanning triggered by computer shutdown.

 To ensure a minimal system footprint when using real-time protection, files that have already been scanned are not scanned repeatedly (unless they have been modified).
 Files are scanned again immediately after each virus signature database update.
 This behavior is controlled using Smart optimization.
-If this Smart optimization is disabled, all files are scanned each time they are accessed.
-To modify this setting, press F5 to open Advanced setup and expand Antivirus > Real-time file system protection.
-Click ThreatSense parameter > Other and select or deselect Enable Smart optimization.
+If Smart optimization is disabled, all files are scanned each time they are accessed.
+To modify this setting, press F5 to open Advanced setup and expand Computer > Real-time file system protection.
+Click ThreatSense parameters > Other and select or deselect Enable Smart optimization.